Danny15278/manual-memory-pool-allocator/README.md

 # A Manual Memory Pool Allocator

-PLEASE NOT THAT THIS PROJECT IS STILL IN PROGRESS AND NOT FULLY COMPLETED WITH ALL INTENDED FEATURES.
+PLEASE NOTE THAT THIS PROJECT IS STILL IN PROGRESS AND NOT FULLY COMPLETED WITH ALL INTENDED FEATURES.

 This is a simple project that creates a fixed-size memory pool allocator, written up in C++.